 And trust is key to maintaining that relationship.

+And it's all about keeping our app ecosystem healthy and thriving.
 And the trustworthiness of all of you is part of that.

+So be trustworthy with our users.
 Now, users trust us with lots of sensitive data.

 And we need to be good stewards of their data.